-525 6 Conclusions and future work
+6 Conclusions and future work

-EMO-5 is a European high-resolution (5x5 km), (sub-)daily, multi-variable, multi-decadal meteorological data set based on quality-controlled observations coming from almost 30,000 stations (18,964 in situ and 10,632 virtual stations) across Europe, and is produced in near real-time.
-The EMO-5 (version 1) covers precipitation, temperature (minimum and maximum), wind speed, solar radiation and water vapour pressure all at a daily resolution, and in addition 6-hourly for precipitation and mean temperature.
+EMO-5 is a European high-resolution $(5 \times 5 \text{ km})$, (sub-)daily, multi-variable, multi-decadal meteorological dataset based on quality-controlled observations coming from almost 30 000 stations (18 964 in situ and 10 632 virtual stations) across Europe, and is produced in near real-time.
+The EMO-5 (version 1) covers precipitation, temperature (minimum and maximum), wind speed, solar radiation, and water vapour pressure - all at a daily resolution - and, in addition, 6-hourly data for precipitation and mean temperature.
 Version 1 covers the time period from 1990 onwards and is freely available.
-In this paper we have provided insight into the source data, the applied methods and the quality assessment of EMO-5 version 1 (the latter just for precipitation).
+In this paper, we have provided insight into the source data, the applied methods, and the quality assessment of EMO-5 version 1 (the latter just for precipitation).

-EMO-5 grids are produced by means of a modified SPHEREMAP algorithms, which is a geometric scheme taken the distance, clustering and gradient into account.
-The decision was made after a comparison of three interpolation schemes.
+EMO-5 grids are produced by means of a modified SPHEREMAP algorithm, which is a geometric scheme taking the distance, clustering, and gradient into account.
+The decision to use this method was made after a comparison of three interpolation schemes.
 An algorithm was developed to identify stations provided independently by different data providers and replace them by a merged station.

-Each EMO-5 grid realisation is accompanied by a corresponding estimate of the interpolation uncertainty, which is based on the approach by Yamamoto (2000).
+Each EMO-5 grid realization is accompanied by a corresponding estimate of the interpolation uncertainty, which is based on the approach of Yamamoto (2000).
 This takes the difference between the gridded value and the station data as well as the interpolation weights into account.
 Therefore, the estimated uncertainty at each grid cell differs from day to day.
-The highest

-540 uncertainties of the gridded data are at steep gradients between regions with high and low precipitation totals, reflecting the uncertainty in the estimation of the spatial extension of such an event.
+The highest uncertainties of the gridded data are at steep gradients between regions with high and low precipitation totals, reflecting the uncertainty in the estimation of the spatial extension of such an event.

-The quality of the precipitation product was evaluated through comparison against a regional high-resolution data set (seNorge2 and seNorge2018) over Norway as well as against 15 media reports of extreme precipitation events that caused

-545 flooding across Europe.
+The quality of the precipitation product was evaluated through comparison against regional high-resolution datasets (seNorge2 and seNorge2018) over Norway as well as against 15 media reports of extreme precipitation events that caused flooding across Europe.

-The comparison of EMO-5 (version 1) against two regional high resolution data sets over Norway has shown that EMO-5 and seNorge2 are more similar than both Norwegian data sets are to each other.
-The good agreement is despite their very different interpolation methods, and is particularly evident for lower precipitation values and mean annual means, while differences can be detected in the seasonality and the extreme values.
-The latter issue is suspected to be caused by longer-lasting data errors
+The comparison of EMO-5 (version 1) against two regional high-resolution datasets over Norway showed that EMO-5 and seNorge2 are more similar to each other than the Norwegian datasets are.
+The good agreement is despite their very different interpolation methods, and is particularly evident for lower precipitation values and mean annual means, while differences can be detected in the seasonality and extreme values.
+The latter issue is suspected to be caused by longer-lasting data errors of very few isolated stations used in the EMO-5 dataset.
+The reason for seNorge2018 being substantially different to both EMO-5 and seNorge2 is likely due to the undercatch correction that is applied only to seNorge2018.
+It is recommended to broaden this comparison to other high-resolution datasets before drawing general conclusions.
+However, the comparison done here has shown that EMO-5 can be comparable in terms of quality to a regional high-resolution dataset.

-- of very few isolated stations used in the EMO-5 data set.
-The reason for seNorge2018 being substantially different to both EMO-5 and seNorge2, is likely due to the undercatch correction that is applied only to seNorge2018.
-It is recommended to broaden this comparison to other high resolution data sets before drawing general conclusions.
-However, the comparison done here has shown that EMO-5 can be comparable in terms of quality with a regional high-resolution data set. - The semi-quantitative evaluation of EMO-5's capacity to capture heavy precipitation events has shown that in 80% of the cases, EMO-5 captures the events qualitatively, meaning that the EMO-5 grids covering the event show large amounts of precipitation, which is important in particular for applications such as flood modelling, that rely heavily on the forcing data to be able to capture those events.
-As expected for gridded data sets, even if EMO-5 mostly captures heavy precipitation events, it tends to underestimate the observed precipitation amount at stations.
-This is not a surprising finding as especially convective events are often short and local.
-This makes it very difficult to capture the maximum precipitation amount of those events, unless an in situ station is in the direct location of the event and captures it.
+The semi-quantitative evaluation of EMO-5's capacity to capture heavy precipitation events has shown that in 80% of cases, EMO-5 captures the events qualitatively, meaning that the EMO-5 grids covering the event show large amounts of precipitation, which is particularly important for applications such as flood modelling that rely heavily on forcing data to be able to capture these events.
+As expected for gridded datasets, even if EMO-5 mostly captures heavy precipitation events, it tends to underestimate the observed precipitation